jkwort/ppdc/README.md

 Published in *Journal of Spatial Information Science*, [2025].

-The materials here are provided to enable transparency and support the reproducibility of the analysis presented in the paper.
+The materials here are provided to enable transparency and ensure the reproducibility of the analysis presented in the article.

 ## Contents